 - Later, during the year, the teacher conducts a formative assessment to gather information on judging the quality of learning achieved.
 This reveals where the students are in their curriculum program regarding precise given objectives.
 The teacher can then tailor the curriculum and set up adjusted situations for each individual student, playing on smaller class sizes.

-At EPIM we seek to define common formative assessment grid for the entire teaching team on which these observations are reported.
+At IBS of Provence we seek to define common formative assessment grid for the entire teaching team on which these observations are reported.
 In addition, national assessments of CE1 and CM2, as far as the international equivalent, are also used and communicated to interested parents.
-Finally, EPIM is a registered Cambridge Exam Preparation Center.
+Finally, IBS of Provence is an IB World School and a registered Cambridge Exam Preparation Center.
 The review of the University of Cambridge, recognized worldwide, delivers dipolomas to non-native English or bilingual students for their English language skills.

 - At the end of the year, a summative assessment, measures the skills and compares with the set goals for learning that year.
 This assessment reflects the expected level of ambition.